jundalisay/superblist/content/en/research/smith/jurisprudence/part-1/section-2/chapter-1b.md

 ---
-heading: Chapter 1b of Part 1 Section 2
+heading: Chapter 1b
 title: "Polygamy"
 weight: 8
 # date: 2015-09-28
-contributors: ['Smith']
+contributors: ['Adam Smith']
 icon: /avatars/smith.png
 image: "/covers/lectures.jpg"
 description: "Voluntary divorce has inconveniences.
 Yet it is still within justice that a man should divorce his wife and take another for less reasons than adultery"
 ---

 In many countries, men took as many wives as they could maintain.